TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/DatabaseStructure/Index.rst

 The "pages" table
 =================

-The `pages` table has a special status: It is the backbone of TYPO3 CMS, as it provides the hierarchical page structure into which all other TYPO3 CMS managed records are positioned.
+The `pages` table has a special status: It is the backbone of the`TYPO3 CMS`:pn:, as it provides the hierarchical page structure into which all other`TYPO3 CMS`:pn: managed records are positioned.
 All other managed tables in TYPO3 have a `pid` field that points to a `uid` record in this table.
 So any managed table record in TYPO3 is always positioned on exactly one page in the page tree.
 This makes the `pages` table the mother of all other managed tables.
 It can be seen as a directory